jerseroman/apocalypse-clock/README.md

 Version 1.7.1 is a metadata-cleanup export and does not perform a scientific recalibration.

-**Important note:** The JSON dataset was created entirely with AI assistance and checked repeatedly with different AI tools.
-These AI-assisted checks should not be understood as scientific peer review.
-Independent source verification, methodological audit, and domain-expert assessment are required before any serious use!
+**⚠ Important note:** The JSON dataset was created entirely with AI assistance and checked repeatedly with different AI tools many times.
+These AI-assisted checks should not be understood as scientific peer review. <ins>Independent source verification, methodological audit, and domain-expert assessment are required before any serious use!</ins>

 ## Model Scope